Privacy Policy

 • Individuals wishing to request the immediate deletion of their information can contact us directly at privacy@multime.com.

-6.1 Hosting and Data Security on AWS Servers
+6.1.
+Hosting and Data Security on Amazon Web Services Servers (AWS)

-• Our data is hosted on Amazon Web Services (AWS) servers located in the UK, adhering to AWS cybersecurity standards.
-AWS, a trusted cloud service provider, employs robust security measures to protect data integrity and confidentiality.
-The servers are subject to regular security audits and assessments to ensure ongoing compliance with industry standards.
+• AWS is a trusted cloud service provider that employs robust physical, technical and organisational security measures to protect the confidentiality, integrity and availability of data.
+The hosting infrastructure is subject to regular security audits and assessments to support ongoing compliance with recognised industry standards.

 • In the event of a security breach, we are committed to taking swift action.
 We will attempt to notify you electronically within 72 hours of detecting the breach, subject to any applicable laws.
 Notification methods may include posting a notice on our homepage (www.multime.com) or elsewhere on the Service.
 Additionally, we may send an email to the address you have provided to us.